 I am presently a Ph.D. student in the Healthcare Robotics Lab at the Georgia Institute of Technology.
-The goal of my research is to advance the capabilities of robots to provide assistance to persons with motor impairments.
-I also document my other interests on this site and provide resources for those who share these interests.
+I document my research here, as well as some other interests.

 February 24, 2020

 I’m very happy to share that my paper, “Bodies at Rest: 3D Human Pose and Shape Estimation from a Pressure Image Using Synthetic Data” was accepted at CVPR 2020.
 Here is the abstract:

 People spend a substantial part of life at rest in bed.
 3D human pose and shape estimation for this activity would have numerous beneficial applications, yet line-of-sight perception is complicated by occlusion from bedding.
 Pressure sensing mats are a promising alternative, but training data is challenging to collect at scale.
 We describe a physics-based method that simulates human bodies at rest in a bed with a pressure sensing mat, and present PressurePose, a synthetic dataset with 206K pressure images with 3D human poses and shapes.
 We also present PressureNet, a deep learning model that estimates human pose and shape from a pressure image and a measured height and weight.
 PressureNet has a model of pressure image generation to promote consistency between estimated 3D body models and pressure image input.
 In our evaluations, PressureNet performed well with real data from participants in diverse poses, even though it had only been trained with synthetic data, and PressureNet’s performance degraded when we ablated its model of pressure image generation.

 September 19, 2019